Search our Help Center to find the answers to your questions, and if you're still having trouble, send us a message.

 Yes, you can reserve a bike from the mobile app for up to 10 minutes, so it will be waiting for you when you arrive – you’ll never have to worry about showing up at an empty hub when you need to get somewhere.
 Please note that the amount of time a bike is on hold when you reserve it counts toward your total ride time.

 Do I need to take the U-lock with me when I ride?

 Yes, always be sure to take the lock with you when you ride!
 When you unlock the bike, pull out the U-lock when prompted, and place it in the holster on the rear of the bike, to the side of the keypad.

 How long can I keep a bike out?

-Annual Memberships include up to 90 minutes of riding time per day.
-A Day Pass includes up to 180 minutes of ride time within a 24-hour period.
-Single Rides include 30 minutes of ride time.
+Annual and Month-to-Month Memberships include up to 90 minutes of riding time per day.
+Pay As You Go is just that, as much as you want to ride at 8 cents / minute after a $5 one-time sign up fee.
 You can keep a bike out for longer, but additional usage fees apply.
 Please see the Pricing page for more information.